alessandragni/SPGLMM_clustering/data/README.md

 * raw_data_import_and_preprocessing.R is an R script containing the code for importing, preprocessing and merging the raw data input (downloadable from https://webfs.oecd.org/pisa2018/SPSS_STU_QQQ.zip and https://webfs.oecd.org/pisa2018/SPSS_SCH_QQQ.zip);

-* df_level2.csv is the cleaned dataset produced by processing raw input data;
+* df_level2.csv is the cleaned dataset produced by processing the raw input data mentioned above;

 Simulated data files (for the simulation study):